mohitrai810/mohitrai810/README.md

 ### About

 I build retrieval systems, LLM pipelines, and the backend infrastructure that keeps them reliable in production.
-My background is in systems-level engineering — C, Linux, real-time signaling — which is why I care about making AI systems that hold up outside a notebook.
+My background is in systems-level engineering: C, Linux, real-time signaling – which is why I care about making AI systems that hold up outside a notebook.

 - Currently building: production-oriented RAG and retrieval pipelines
 - Focus areas: RAG, retrieval evaluation, cross-encoder reranking, embeddings, distributed systems